-AE is controlled by Indonesian families who have built good reputation in Indonesian business world.
-While they collectively hold approximately 65% of AE’s shares, none of these families has outright control of the company.
-This creates a checks-and balances system that ensures decisions are made in the best interests of AE and its varied stakeholders.
+AEI is controlled by Indonesian families who have built good reputation in Indonesia’s business arena.
+While they collectively hold approximately 65% of the AEI’s shares, none of these families has outright control of the company.
+This creates a checks-and-balances system that ensures decisions are made in the best interests of AEI and its stakeholders.

 The Implementation of the Adaro Values